microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 ![CLC NCO 3 Waveform Example](images/CLC_NCO_3_Waveform_Example.png)

-This method has additional output pins (other than UART) that provide information on the status of CLC1OUT, CLC2OUT, and the CLC3OUT.
+This method has additional output pins (other than UART) that provide information on the status of CLC1OUT, CLC2OUT and CLC3OUT.
 These signals can be monitored, in addition to the other signals, by the logic analyzer.

 ### CCP
 The CCP is the fifth measuring method, using the CCP1, CCP2 and Timer1 modules to measure the pulse width and duty cycle.
 The pulse (RB5 pin) is measured by using the CCP2 interrupt flag to save two different values (derived from the Timer1 module) and then to take the difference between them.
 The period is measured in the same way, using the CCP1 interrupt flag.
 The duty cycle is then calculated by taking the pulse and dividing it by the period.
 The code outputs an 8-bit value (0-255) which correlates to 0%-100% (i.e., 0x80 or 127 equals 50%).
 Refer to the CCP.c file for more details.
 A waveform example for the CCP method can be seen in Figure 12.